Install glpkg installer (one-time setup)

 - Verify the session is running with

-logsession - Check log directory:
+logsession list - Check log directory:

 ~/.loggable-session/logs/ - Verify the session name is correct